aresnake/MVP/README.md

 - docs/TOOLING_POLICY.md

 ## Run M0
-- Install deps (editable optional): `pip install -e .`
+- Install deps (editable optional): `python -m pip install -e .`
+- Dev deps (lint/tests): `python -m pip install -e ".[dev]"`
-- Start the stdio server: `python -m mvp.server`
+- Start the stdio server (waits for a MCP client and prints a hint): `python -m mvp.server`
 - Run tests: `python -m pytest -q`

+If you run `python -m mvp.server` directly in a shell, it will log a short reminder that it expects a MCP client and then wait; closing stdin or pressing Ctrl+C exits cleanly.